What Is Megan Thee Stallion’s Net Worth? Her Wealth Is As Shocking As Her She-Hulk Cameo

 At the start of her music career, Megan Thee Stallion was an up-and-coming rapper in the Houston area while pursuing a college degree at Prairie View A&M University.
 After honing her skills on the streets while taking classes, her talent started to reach an audience beyond Houston and beyond Texas.
 It didn’t take too long for the hip-hop artist to become one of the most exciting stars in the genre with her viral hits, empowering performances, and fashion moments.
 She even secured a cameo in the Disney+ series She-Hulk: Attorney At Law.

-Now, Stallion is a household name because of her hit songs, the most-nominated artist at this year’s MTV Video Music Awards on Sept.
-12, a three-time Grammy winner, and a very wealthy woman as she often mentions in her lyrics.
-“I ain’t gotta worry ’bout sh*t, money good,” she raps on her “Money Good” song.
-But how good?
+Now, Stallion is a household name because of her hit songs.
+Her sophomore album Traumazine dropped on August 12, and critics and fans are already raving about .
+She was the most-nominated artist at the 2021 MTV Video Music Awards, a three-time Grammy winner, and a very wealthy woman as she often mentions in her lyrics.
+“What's the price these b*tches wanted?
+Tell 'em, ‘Up it’” she raps in the new song “Budget.”
+But at what price, exactly?
 Let’s break it down below.

 4 Ways “Hot Girl Meg” Makes Millions